 Guiding Question: How does language connect us?
 How does language divide us?

-Guiding Question: What do we expect from ourselves and one another with regards to homelessness?
+Guiding Question: What do we expect from ourselves and our government when it comes to homelessness?

 Leadership in Alaska Series: Flexibility